centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## nsx-footer

+The footer holds legally required links and copyright information for the website.
+It is also an important SEO tool as it includes links to social channels and our mobile apps.

+This experience pattern is a wrapper of the ns-footer.
+The footer experience pattern is broken into 3 parts.
+Legal links, SEO links and brand and copyright notice.

+If a link needs to be updated for the website footer, it needs to be done in this experience pattern.